-Can parents benefit from birth injury compensation claims?
+Can parents benefit from birth injuries compensation claims?

 This type of compensation solely considers the needs of the affected child.
 For parents, and siblings, the peace of mind of knowing that a child’s needs will be fully met helps to relieve some of the associated stress and pressure.

-Birth injury compensation claims are calculated based on the specific needs of the child.
+Birth injuries compensation claims are calculated based on the specific needs of the child.
 This carefully considers the support they will need for the rest of their lives.

 Clients tell us of the relief that this gives them knowing that their child will have their needs met when they are no longer able to provide any support.

-The worry that siblings will have to take over the role of parents in the future is also alleviated when the appropriate level of birth injury compensation is secured.
+The worry that siblings will have to take over the role of parents in the future is also alleviated when the appropriate level of birth injuries compensation is secured.

 How much does it cost to pursue birth injuries compensation?